Raising Young Prophets: Apostolic Responsibility, Ages, and Stages

 Luke 10:20

-This principle is similar to times where individuals ask for personal prophetic words for others out of performance.
+This principle is similar to times when individuals ask for personal prophetic words for others out of performance.

 By pressuring oneself to prophesy without abiding in the source, an individual is also less likely to share words that they receive, because they don’t have the courage that love gives.
 God holds us accountable for the words we do not deliver, so it is important that we prophesy with gratitude and the genuine desire to see people made well.
 Again, that genuine desire will carry us into action.